 \begin{conjecture} Let $s\in\{+,-\}$.
 If $(k,q)$ is $s$-feasible, then $(k+1,q),(k,q-1)$ are $s$-feasible.
 The function $q\mapsto \A_s^{\textup{disc}}(q)$ is non-decreasing, and its range contains all integers $k\geq 2$ if $s=+1$, and all integers $k\geq 3$ if $s=-1$.
 Moreover,

 where $\A_{s}(1)$ denotes the optimal constant for the one-dimensional continuous sign uncertainty principles defined in \eqref{defAd+}, \eqref{defAd-}.

 \end{conjecture}

 Since the discrete Fourier transform is a proper discretization of the Fourier transform \eqref{def:fouriertrans}, it is natural to expect that the discrete uncertainty principles converge to their continuous counterparts, in the limit when $q\to\infty$.
 Indeed, this is what seems to happen numerically.
 Moreover, the patterns in \S \ref{numerics:DFT} (see Table \ref{table:1}) are relatively straightforward to identify, and they provide evidence towards the following conjecture.
-As before, we let $\varphi=\frac{1+\sqrt{5}}{2}$ denote the golden ratio.